 4.1 Four site notices were displayed around the site.
 No representations have been received at the time of writing.
+The formal public consultation period ends on 23rd November 2021 and any responses received will be reported to you.

 5. LEGAL AND PLANNING POLICY CONTEXT